Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 SUMIF(range,criteria,[sum_range])
 SQL queries executed
+Select Region, Count(CustomerID) As Total_No_Customers
+From Customer_Data
+Group by Region
+Order by 2 Desc

+---------find the most popular subscription type by the number of customers-----

+Select Top 1 SubscriptionType, Count(CustomerID) As Total_Customers
+From Customer_Data
+Group by SubscriptionType

+---------find customers who canceled their subscription within 6 months-----

+Select CustomerID, CustomerName, SubscriptionStart, SubscriptionEnd, Canceled, Datediff(Month, SubscriptionStart, SubscriptionEnd) As Subscription_Duration From Customer_Data
+Where Canceled = 'True' and Datediff(Month, SubscriptionStart, SubscriptionEnd)<=6

+ ------calculate the average subscription duration for all customers-----

+Select Avg(Datediff(Day, SubscriptionStart, SubscriptionEnd)) As Average_Subscription_Duration
+From Customer_Data

+-----find customers with subscriptions longer than 12 months----- Select CustomerID, CustomerName, SubscriptionStart, SubscriptionEnd, Datediff(Month, SubscriptionStart, SubscriptionEnd) as Subscription_Length From Customer_Data
+Where Datediff(Month, SubscriptionStart, SubscriptionEnd)>12

+---calculate total revenue by subscription type----

+Select SubscriptionType, Sum(Revenue) as Total_Revenue
+From Customer_Data
+Group by SubscriptionType

+-----find the top 3 regions by subscription cancellations------

+Select Top 3 Region, Count(Canceled) as Subscription_Cancelled
+From Customer_Data
+Where Canceled = 'True'
+Group by Region

+----find the total number of active and canceled subscriptions----

+SELECT COUNT(CustomerID) as Total_No_Of_Active_Subscription
+FROM Customer_Data
+where Canceled = 'False'

+SELECT COUNT(CustomerID) as Total_No_Of_Canceled_Subscription
+FROM Customer_Data
+where Canceled = 'True'
 ## Data Visualization and Analysis and Inferences
 ## 1. Region by Total Revenue - Microsoft Excel
 ## Pivot Table 1